× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space.

 Description.
 Taking the appearance of an otherwise ordinary small bag, this satchel always weighs only 1 pound whenever holding up to 100 pounds of material.
 After reaching the 100th pound, the sack gives the appearance of being full and rejects any more items the user may try to place into it.
-To retrieve an item, a creature must take 3 seconds to stick their hand in and think of the object they wish to pull out.
+To retrieve an item, a creature must take 3 seconds (independent of their DEX) to stick their hand in and think of the object they wish to pull out.
 If the item is in the bag, it appears in the grabber’s hand; otherwise, they know the item is not in the bag.

 Higher Levels.
 At 3rd level, the bag weighs 5 pounds and holds up to 500 pounds of material; at 4th level, it weighs 10 pounds and holds up to 1000 pounds of material.